BlanchetteLab/LAMPS/README.md

 7) *required*: primer starting basepair
 8) *required*: primer ending basepair

-&nbsp;&nbsp;&nbsp;&nbsp;*Example primer files can be found in the example 2C-ChIP and 5C folders
+&nbsp;&nbsp;&nbsp;&nbsp;*Example primer files for 2C-ChIP and 5C data can be found in the example datasets

 ## Output